- tramadol hydrochloride

 Method of administration

-The capsules are to be taken whole, not divided or chewed, with sufficient liquid, independent of meals.
+The capsules are to be taken whole, not divided or chewed, with sufficient liquid, with or without food.

 ZYDOL is contraindicated

-- in hypersensitivity to tramadol or any of the excipients listed in section 6.1,
+- in hypersensitivity to the active substance or any of the excipients listed in section 6.1,

-- in acute intoxication with alcohol, hypnotics, analgesics, opioids, or psychotropic medicinal products,
+- in acute intoxication with alcohol, hypnotics, analgesics, opioids, or other psychotropic medicinal products,

 - in patients who are receiving MAO inhibitors or who have taken them within the last 14 days (see section 4.5),